tardis-sn/tardis/docs/contributing/development/continuous_integration.rst

 commit being pushed to a certain branch.

 Currently, we use GitHub Actions to run all of our pipelines.
 Making changes to an existing pipeline is as easy as making a pull request.
-To create a new workflow on GitHub, just create a new YAML file in ``.github/workflows``.
+To create a new GitHub Action workflow, just create a new YAML file in ``.github/workflows``.

 TARDIS Pipelines